Buying real estate in South Africa?

 Can I buy a home in South Africa as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in South Africa without any nationality-based restrictions, whether it's a freehold house, a townhouse, or a sectional-title apartment.
+As of early 2026, US citizens are legally allowed to buy residential property in South Africa, whether it is a freehold house, a townhouse, or a sectional-title apartment, with no nationality-based restrictions blocking the purchase.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in South Africa.